graphhopper/graphhopper-ios/README.md

 `graphhopper-ios/build/libgraphhopper.a` and it's header files at `graphhopper-ios/src` manually into your project.
 For all the other configurations see the Xcode section above.

-> Note: This method compiles the library for the following architectures: macosx, simulator, iphoneos, so it is not recommended.
+> This method compiles the library for the following architectures: macosx, simulator, iphoneos, so using Xcode instead is recommended.

 ## Requirements